copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 131**

-- (Brevard County FL -- 9:57 PM Deputy Assistance Call) Sheriff's Office East Precinct -- FTO Jason Drinkwater responds to backup a deputy on a disturbance call.
+- (Brevard County, FL -- 9:57 PM Deputy Assistance Call) Sheriff's Office East Precinct -- FTO Jason Drinkwater responds to backup a deputy on a disturbance call.
 En route, the deputy learns that a male suspect is fighting with the deputies on scene.
 When they arrive, the male suspect makes a break for it